Free Stuff at Disney World sounds like a misnomer, but I can assure you that there are quite a few free things at Disney World.

-Inside Magic Kingdom there are two!
-These are more “adventures” than scavenger hunts, and are more appropriate for ages 6 and up.
+Inside Magic Kingdom there is one!
+This is more “adventures” than scavenger hunt, and more appropriate for ages 6 and up.

 A Pirate’s Adventure- is in Adventure land- and takes approximately 20 mins to complete.
 You are running around trying to find clues and then using your card or magic band to activate the experience once you’ve found it!

 Sorcerers of the Magic Kingdom is another scavenger type hunt that goes along Main Street USA (this option has been canceled!)